1978530127/1913/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.

+$ cat readme.txt
+Git is a distributed version control system.
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.
+Git tracks changes.